JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/hw.md

 <header class="admonition-header">Exercise (voluntary)</header>
 <div class="admonition-body">
 ```
-Install `GraphRecipes` and `Plots` packages into our `./L1Env/` environment defined during the lecture and figure out, how to plot the graph defined by adjacency matrix `A` from the homework.
+Install `GraphRecipes` and `Plots` packages into the environment defined during the lecture and figure out, how to plot the graph defined by adjacency matrix `A` from the homework.

 **HINTS**:
 - There is help command inside the the pkg mod of the REPL.
 Type `? add` to find out how to install a package.
 Note that both pkgs are registered.